 They didn’t get to ride the camel enough or a meal wasn’t included that they were expecting.

-Although it doesn’t seem like much, having everything you expect to be included can make the difference of you having a great camel safari or not.
+Although it doesn’t seem like much, having everything you expect to be included can make the difference of you have a great camel safari or not.

 So, it’s important to make sure you ask these questions before booking;